andrewufrank/daino/README.md

 ## Transformations of pages for the site
 - `md`: The each page shown on the site starts as an markdown file with yaml meta information.
-- `docrep`: the pandoc format of the page plus the completed metadata (json) DROP docrep and produce directly panrep
+- `docrep`: the pandoc format of the page plus the completed metadata (DocrecJSON meta in json form, Docrep as record) DROP ?? docrep and produce directly panrep
     - bakeOneMD2docrep
-        - readMarkdown2docrep (the result from pandoc)
+        - readMarkdown2docrepJSON (the result from pandoc)
         - completeDocRep (complete with defaults, hardcode TODO)
         - addRefs